-The PCO offers technical assistance to organizations considering RHC certification and those currently certified.
+The Primary Care Office (PCO) offers technical assistance to organizations considering RHC certification and those currently certified.

 A Rural Health Clinic (RHC) is a clinic certified to receive both Medicare and Medicaid reimbursements.
 Medicare visits are reimbursed based on allowable costs and Medicaid visits are reimbursed under the cost-based method.
 However, the overall purpose of the RHC program is to improve access to primary care in underserved rural areas.

 To qualify as a RHC, a clinic must be located in:

 - A non-urbanized area, as defined by the U.S. Census Bureau, and in an area with one of the following current designations:

 - Geographic or population-based Health Professional Shortage Area (HPSA); or